chalatz/tours/pages/tours/driving/south-west-coast.md

 Your Tour/Driver will drive you down to the foot of the cliff, and you follow the narrow little steps all the way up until you reach the summit.
 (Access to the castle is by a staircase cut into the rock).

+**CASTLE OF MONOLITHOS**

-The **Castle of Monolithos** was one of the four main castles of Rhodes, built in the 14th century by the Knights of St. John to have control of the sea and to protect the inhabitants from pirate raids.
+The Castle of Monolithos was one of the four main castles of Rhodes, built in the 14th century by the Knights of St. John to have control of the sea and to protect the inhabitants from pirate raids.
 Today only the external wall fortifications remain.
 Inside the perimeter of the walls there are a few remnants of the fortifications, the very well preserved 15th century **Chapel of St. Panteleimon**, and the shell of a **chapel dedicated to St. George**.
 The view from it is breath-taking.
 You will see pine-tree forests far below you and the island of Halki, also the little rock islands Strogylo and Gria of the western coast in the cool waters of the turquoise blue Aegean Sea.

+**EMBONA VILLAGE**

-On the way back, you'll be driven to **Embona village** the most important grape producing village on the island.
+On the way back, you'll be driven to Embona village the most important grape producing village on the island.
 You will take a break for delicious snack or lunch experience (at your own expense) at a **Traditional Greek Taverna**, with Rhodian cuisine and excellent homemade wines.
-Locals come from everywhere to eat **grilled meat** in Embona, for which it is widely known.\
+Locals come from everywhere to eat **grilled meat** in Embona, for which it is widely known.
 Later your Tour/Driver, using an inland route through pine-tree woods, will drive you back to Rhodes Town or to your place.